kuwarte/class-track/README.md

-# CLASS_TRACK
+# CLASS_TRACK (UNFINISHED)

 CLASS_TRACK is a web application created in PHP, ReactJS, and MySQL to manage your school subjects and learning entries.
-You can add subjects, create notes for each subject, and track your learning progress.
+You can add subjects, create notes for each subject, and track your schedules and requirements.

 ---